 Even if you’ve never actually seen a solenoid valve, you’ve definitely come into contact with a machine that relies on one.
 These small devices are used in everything from home heating systems to commercial car washes, swimming pools to dental equipment.

-So what does a solenoid valve do?
+So, what is a solenoid valve?
+And what does a solenoid valve do?
 And how do solenoid valves work?
 The most common uses for solenoid valves are in control processes for non-viscous liquids, gases, and oils.
 Solenoid valves assist by controlling the on/off processes for flow or pressure.

 In essence, a solenoid valve is an electromechanical-controlled valve.
 It gets its name from the solenoid, which is an electric coil with a moving ferromagnetic core.
 While there are a variety of solenoid valve types— such as 2-way normally closed, 2-way normally open, and 3-way directional miniature solenoid valves— the basic working principle of each is usually consistent.